Designer Modeling through Design Style Clustering: Conclusions

 \section{Conclusions}

-This paper presents a step towards designer modeling through an experiment on archetypical design trajectories analysis in an MI-CC environment, as a means to characterize several representative design styles as designer personas.
-We have first run and compared several clustering setups to find the best partitioning using the edition sequences of the collected $180$ unique rooms, ending in $8196$ data points, and resulting in a set of twelve cohesive, coherent, and meaningful clusters.
-We have then mapped these $180$ design sequences in terms of these clusters, applying frequent sequence mining to find four frequent unique designer styles, with related common sub-styles.
-As a result, we have presented a roadmap of design styles over a map of data-driven design clusters.
+This paper presents a novel method and meaningful steps towards designer modeling through an experiment on archetypical design trajectories analysis in an MI-CC environment.
+Through this, we characterize several representative design styles as designer personas.
+We have first run and compared several clustering setups to find the best partitioning of the room style using the design step sequence of the collected $180$ unique rooms, ending in $8196$ data points, and resulting in a set of twelve cohesive and representative room style clusters.
+We have then mapped these $180$ design sequences in terms of these clusters, applying frequent sequence mining to find four frequent and unique designer styles, with related common sub-styles.
+As a result, we have presented a roadmap of design styles over a map of data-driven room style clusters.

-These contributions allow us to better understand, cluster, categorize and isolate designer behavior.
-This is very valuable for mixed-initiative approaches, where a clear virtual model of the designer's style allows us to better drive the search process for procedurally generating content that is valuable for the designer.
-Designer personas have the potential to be used as objectives for a search-based approach to enable a more style-sensitive system, to evaluate the fitness of evolutionary generated content or to train PCG agents via Reinforcement Learning (PCGRL)~\cite{khalifa2020-pcgrl}.

-Moreover, this traced roadmap of designer personas could let a content generator anticipate a designer's next moves without heavy computational cost, just by identifying her current location on the map and offering content suggestions that lie in the most promising clusters to be visited next.
+Recognizing the designers' current style and the path taken so far, which would indicate a possible designer persona, would open the possibility for recognizing their intentions, preferences, and goals.
+This traced roadmap of designer personas could let a content generator anticipate a designer's next moves without heavy computational cost, just by identifying their current location on the map and offering content suggestions that lie in the most promising clusters to be visited next.
+Conversely, it would also identify designers who do not follow a certain path, i.e., deviating from the pattern, trying to understand their objective through their design style.
+Finally, we aim at implementing our approach in a functional system within EDD to assess and validate the benefits and usability of these adaptable systems with human designers.